Engagement and Collaboration

 This webpage includes current and past events conducted by faculty and staff at the College of Staten Island.

-The Faculty Center for Professional Development invites you to submit a proposal in any of the following categories below.
+The Center for Teaching, Learning, and Professional Development invites you to submit a proposal in any of the following categories below.
 Please click on this LINK to indicate your interest in one or any of the categories.
 We also welcome other subtopics you might want to share within the main categories:

 Pedagogy: Inclusive teaching; Making your teaching practices more welcoming; Reflections on teaching online (asynchronous or synchronous); Problem-based learning; Collaborative teaching methods; integrating alternatives to lectures; Game-based learning; etc.